Flexible Spending Accounts

 Understanding an FSA

-Health care and dependent day care reimbursement accounts can decrease the amount of taxes you pay on your income by allowing you to set aside pre-taxed income for eligible expenses.
+Healthcare and dependent day care reimbursement accounts can decrease the amount of taxes you pay on your income by allowing you to set aside pre-taxed income for eligible expenses.
 An FSA is authorized by the IRS and available through your employer.

-• Reimbursements: As you incur health care or dependent day care expenses throughout the year, you may submit a claim for those expenses to get reimbursed with tax-free dollars from your FSA account.
-A debit card is available for health care expenses.
+• Reimbursements: As you incur healthcare or dependent day care expenses throughout the year, you may submit a claim for those expenses to get reimbursed with tax-free dollars from your FSA account.
+A debit card is available for healthcare expenses.

-• A Health Care FSA account reimburses you for out-of-pocket expenses, meaning those expenses that are not covered by your medical, dental, prescription, or vision programs.
+• A healthcare FSA account reimburses you for out-of-pocket expenses, meaning those expenses that are not covered by your medical, dental, prescription, or vision programs.
 These expenses include deductibles, co-pays, coinsurance, and certain over-the-counter (OTC) expenses.

 Dependent Daycare FSA

-For 2024, you may allocate a maximum of $5,000 to your Dependent Care FSA.
+For 2025, you may allocate a maximum of $5,000 to your Dependent Care FSA.

 Click here to see an infographic that describes the Dependent Care Flexible Spending Account.